 Opportunities in Different Settings

-For litigation, the environment is typically more adversarial and can vary widely from one day to the next.
-Big law firms often handle complex, high-profile cases offering you exposure to different legal challenges.
-Suppose you’re looking for alternatives to traditional law firm paths or are considering exit options.
-In that case, the legal profession also presents roles in government, public interest groups, and in-house corporate positions where litigation skills are highly valued.
+In litigation, the environment is typically more adversarial and can shift significantly from one day to the next.
+Big law firms often handle complex, high-profile cases, offering exposure to a wide range of legal challenges.

 Work-Life Balance and Job Satisfaction